 Companies track employees using a wide range of methods, both digital and non-digital.
 With the rise of remote work, many companies have turned to tracking software to monitor their employees’ performance while they’re not in the office.

-Companies will use the software to collect data and general information about the workers’ day (including the time they started/stopped working).
+Companies will use the software to collect data and general information – anything from emails to phone calls – throughout the workers’ day (including the time they started/stopped working).
 But they’ll also use the software to ensure that the employee is doing what the company believes they should be doing — working — rather than wasting time.

 Many managers keep an eye on their employees’ web browsing habits or how much time they spend checking social media.
 No company expects its employees to never visit a non-work website or send personal email communications, but all companies have a vested interest in ensuring that their remote workers don’t spend too much time doing these digital activities.